OS-expected/EzGitDoc-documentation/docs/doc0_about.md

 <p align="justify">
 <small>
 The most important advantage of EzGitDoc solution.
 You don't have to spend extra time on working with markup.
-Try certain elements with more clicking than writing by giving some basic data.
+Try certain elements with more clicking than writing by giving required basic data.
 If you want to fill in data during the process of making prototype, you only need to specify content of elements.
 Markup is handled by EzGitDoc.
 </small>
 </p>